maismail/rondb-helm/README.md

 Let's say our Chart.yaml now has version `0.1.0`.
 We have not released this version yet.
 The expected workflow will be as follows:
 1. Commit arbitrary changes to main
-2. Run a workflow dispatch to release the version `0.1.0-dev`.
+2. Run one or more workflow dispatches to release the version `0.1.0-dev`.
 This can be referenced in other Helmcharts.
 3. If the Helmchart version is deemed stable, one runs:
    1. `git tag v0.1.0` on the main branch (the same version as in the Chart.yaml, plus prepending a `v`)
    2. `git push origin tag v0.1.0`; this will trigger a Helm chart release with version `0.1.0`
 4. Bump the version in the Chart.yaml to `0.1.1`

+The released Helmchart will be visible on the `gh_pages` branch of this repository.

+**IMPORTANT**: Try keeping `values.schema.json` up to date with the `values.yaml` file.
+It used to generate the Markdown docs on [GitHub Pages](https://logicalclocks.github.io/rondb-helm/).

 ## TODO